Death and state funeral of J. Jayalalithaa: Lying-in-state

 Her body was kept in state at her residence Veda Nilayam in Poes Garden until the wee hours of 6 December 2016 and later at Rajaji Hall for public to pay their tribute.

 State funeral

-On the Evening of 6 December 2016, The Glass Casket carrying her Mortal remains was taken in an army truck bedecked with flowers for a 3-kilometer long grand public procession.
-Around million people paid an emotional farewell to Her.
-Late Jayalalithaa's body, draped in her favourite green coloured saree and kept inside a sandalwood coffin engraved with "Puratchi Thalaivi Selvi J Jayalalithaa". on the evening of 6 December 2016, Her long-time Aide V. K. Sasikala carried out the last rites, sprinkling rose petals, milk and holy water.
-Just after sunset, Jayalalithaa was buried into the ground at the northern end of the Marina Beach in Chennai near the grave of her mentor M. G. Ramachandran at the MGR Memorial.
+On the evening of 6 December 2016, the glass casket carrying her mortal remains was taken in an army truck bedecked with flowers from Rajaji Hall to M.G.R.
+Memorial for a 1.6 km long grand public procession.
+Around one million people paid an emotional farewell to her.
+Late Jayalalithaa's body was draped in her favorite green saree and kept inside a sandalwood coffin engraved with the words "Puratchi Thalaivi Selvi J Jayalalithaa" (Eternal Leader Bachelor J Jayalalithaa).
+Her long-time aide V. K. Sasikala carried out the last rites, sprinkling rose petals, milk and holy water.
+Just after sunset, Jayalalithaa was buried into the ground at the northern end of Marina Beach in Chennai, near the grave of her mentor and the former chief minister of Tamil Nadu M. G. Ramachandran at the M.G.R. and Jayalalithaa memorial complex.